DIME Health Professions Education Research Grants 2020/2021

 - For projects involving medical students as participants, prior approval must be obtained from the Vice-Dean, Undergraduate Medical Education (UGME).
 Please submit a summary of your project to the Vice-Dean, UGME in advance of submitting to DIME.
 Your summary should include the research question, your methodology, how you plan on recruiting students, and a tentative timeline for recruitment.
 Note that this summary should be approximately two paragraphs in length and/or no more than one page.

-All submissions must be e-mailed to firstname.lastname@example.org with the subject line “DIME grant submission” no later than midnight, Monday October 22, 2018.
+All submissions must be e-mailed to firstname.lastname@example.org, or to Doris Peixoto with the subject line “DIME grant submission” no later than midnight, Monday December 1, 2020.
 Confirmation of submission will be acknowledged within two business days; please contact the office if you do not receive confirmation within this time period.
 Late applications, paper submissions and incomplete applications will not be considered.
 Submissions may be made in either French or English.

 The application must be submitted in the order and content as follows: